White cockatoo: Taxonomy

-Although white cockatoos and related species have historically been referred to as “white parrots”, taxonomically they are not considered to be “true parrots”.

 Description

 The white cockatoo is around 46 cm long, and weighs about 400 g for small females and up to 800 g for big males.
 The male white cockatoo usually has a broader head and a bigger beak than the female.
 They have brown or black eyes and a dark grey beak.
 When mature some female white cockatoos can have reddish/brown irises, while the irises of the adult male are dark brown or black.

 The feathers of the white cockatoo are mostly white.
 However, both upper and lower surfaces of the inner half of the trailing edge of the large wing feathers are a yellow color.
 The yellow color on the underside of the wings is most notable because the yellow portion of the upper surface of the feather is covered by the white of the feather immediately medial (nearer to the body) and above.
 Similarly, areas of larger tail feathers that are covered by other tail feathers – and the innermost covered areas of the larger crest feathers – are yellow.
 Short white feathers grow from and closely cover the upper legs.
 The feathers of this species and others create a powder similar to talcum powder that easily transfers to clothing.

-In common with other cockatoos and parrots, the white cockatoo has zygodactyl feet with two toes facing forward and two facings backward, which enable it to grasp objects with one foot while standing on the other, for feeding and manipulation.
+In common with other cockatoos and parrots, the white cockatoo has zygodactyl feet with two toes facing forward and two facing backward, which enable it to grasp objects with one foot while standing on the other, for feeding and manipulation.

 The maximal lifespan of the white cockatoo is poorly documented.
 A few zoos report that they live 40–60 years in captivity.
 Anecdotal reports suggest it can live longer.
 Lifespan in the wild is unknown but believed to be as much as ten years less.

-Distribution and Habitat
+Distribution and habitat

 Cacatua alba is endemic to lowland tropical rainforest on the Moluccan islands of Halmahera, Bacan, Ternate, Tidore, Kasiruta and Mandioli (Bacan group) in North Maluku, Indonesia.
 Records from Obi and Bisa (Obi group) are thought to be introductions, while a local introduced population breeds on Taiwan.
 It occurs in primary, logged, and secondary forests below 900m.
 It also occurs in mangroves and plantations including coconut and agricultural land.
-It remains locally common: in 1991–1992, the population was estimated at 42,545–183,129 birds (Lambert 1993), although this may be an underestimate as it was largely based on surveys from Bacan and not Halmahera where the species may have been commoner.
+It remains locally common: in 1991–1992, the population was estimated at 42,545–183,129 birds (Lambert 1993), although this may be an underestimate as it was largely based on surveys from Bacan and not Halmahera where the species may have been more common.